Aryan447/tmux-sessionizer/README.md

 copy it in usr/bin path using = cp tmux-sessionizer.sh /usr/bin/

-optional - set alias using = alias tmux-sessionizer="tmux-sessionizer.sh"
+set alias using = alias tmux-sessionizer="tmux-sessionizer.sh"

+run using tmux-sessionizer command